-- Utilize protective equipment in occupational exposure situations. - Remove garments that become penetrated by blood or other potentially infectious material immediately or as soon as feasible. - Replace all garments that are torn or punctured, or that lose their ability to function as a barrier to bloodborne pathogens. - Remove all personal protective equipment before leaving the work area. - Place all garments in the appropriate designated area or container for storage, cleaning, decontamination, or disposal.
+- Utilize protective equipment in occupational exposure situations. - Replace all garments that are torn or punctured, or that lose their ability to function as a barrier to bloodborne pathogens. - Remove all personal protective equipment before leaving the work area. - Place all garments in the appropriate designated area or container for storage, cleaning, decontamination, or disposal.

-IX.
+VIII.
 Hepatitis B Vaccination and Testing of Immune Status

-9.1 Staff and Hepatitis Vaccination and Testing of Immune Status
+8.1 Staff and Hepatitis Vaccination and Testing of Immune Status